Risk assessment: Outdoor and wilderness adventure

 In outdoor activities including commercial outdoor education, wilderness expeditions, and outdoor recreation, risk assessment refers to the analysis of the probability and magnitude of unfavorable outcomes such as injury, illness, or property damage due to environmental and related causes, compared to the human development or other benefits of outdoor activity.
 This is of particular importance as school programs and others weigh the benefits of youth and adult participation in various outdoor learning activities against the inherent and other hazards present in those activities.
 Schools, corporate entities seeking team-building experiences, parents/guardians, and others considering outdoor experiences expect or require organizations to assess the hazards and risks of different outdoor activities—such as sailing, target shooting, hunting, mountaineering, or camping—and select activities with acceptable risk profiles.

-Outdoor education, wilderness adventure, and other outdoor-related organizations should, and are in some jurisdictions required, to conduct risk assessments prior to offering programs for commercial purposes.
+Outdoor education, wilderness adventure, and other outdoor-related organizations should, and are in some jurisdictions required, to conduct risk assessments before offering programs for commercial purposes.

 Such organizations are given guidance on how to provide their risk assessments.

 Risk assessments for led outdoor activities form only one component of a comprehensive risk management plan, as many risk assessments use a basic linear-style thinking that does not employ more modern risk management practice employing complex socio-technical systems theory.

 Environment

 Environmental Risk Assessment (ERA) aims to assess the effects of stressors, usually chemicals, on the local environment.
 A risk is an integrated assessment of the likelihood and severity of an undesired event.
 In ERA, the undesired event often depends on the chemical of interest and on the risk assessment scenario.
 This undesired event is usually a detrimental effect on organisms, populations or ecosystems.
 Current ERAs usually compare an exposure to a no-effect level, such as the Predicted Environmental Concentration/Predicted No-Effect Concentration (PEC/PNEC) ratio in Europe.
 Although this type of ratio is useful and often used in regulation purposes, it is only an indication of an exceeded apparent threshold.
-New approaches start to be developed in ERA in order to quantify this risk and to communicate effectively on it with both the managers and the general public.
+New approaches start to be developed in ERA to quantify this risk and to communicate effectively on it with both the managers and the general public.

 Ecological risk assessment is complicated by the fact that there are many nonchemical stressors that substantially influence ecosystems, communities, and individual plants and animals, as well as across landscapes and regions.
 Defining the undesired (adverse) event is a political or policy judgment, further complicating applying traditional risk analysis tools to ecological systems.
 Much of the policy debate surrounding ecological risk assessment is over defining precisely what is an adverse event.